 We place a high priority on children acquiring a secure knowledge and understanding of the phonics system and being able to use and apply this in their reading and writing, and indeed all other aspects of their daily life.

-From Reception to Year 2, we use the scheme Letters and Sounds to teach Daily Synthetic Phonics and this is aided by the use of the Phonics Play scheme.
+From Reception to Year 2, we use the scheme Letters and Sounds to teach Daily Synthetic Phonics and this is aided by the use of the Phonics Play resources.
 We use lots of other resources throughout the discrete teaching sessions and in daily provision to support children's acquisition of phonics.
 We use the Big Cats Phonics for Letters and Sounds fully decodeable books to support phonics teaching and learning.

-Why is Spelling, Punctuation and Grammar so important?
+Why is Grammar, Punctuation and Spelling so important?

-Children need to use accurate SPAG to progress in life and build careers.
+Children need to use accurate GPS to progress in life and build careers.

-What does the National Curriculum say about SPAG?
+What does the National Curriculum say about GPS?

 Reading is divided into two parts, word reading and comprehension.

-SPAG is featured in the comprehension part as it is related to understanding of texts and reading
+GPS is featured in the comprehension part, as it is related to understanding of texts and reading as a whole.

 Writing is divided into two parts, transcription (spelling and handwriting) and composition, (articulating ideas and structuring them in speech and writing).